SharkTal/ownserver/webservers.md

 * MariaDB

 An alternative to Nginx is [Apache](https://httpd.apache.org/) which is also widely used.
 This tutorial will only cover setting up Nginx though.

+If you wish to host static web pages or PHP applications on your server using Nginx, see 'Nginx advanced setup' on the bottom of this guide.

 ## Installing the packages